How to File a Quit Claim Deed in Oklahoma

 Here’s how to notarize your quitclaim deed in Oklahoma:

-3. Bring Identification: Both the grantor and grantee should have valid ID.
+- Bring Identification: Both the grantor and grantee should have a valid ID.

-4. Sign Before the Notary: Do not sign in advance; the notary must see you do it.
+- Sign Before the Notary: Do not sign in advance; the notary must see you.

 What Happens After Notarization?

-After notarization, file the quitclaim deed with the county clerk in the property’s county.
-This records the transfer officially and updates public records, allowing the new ownership to be legally recognized.
-In Oklahoma, filing the deed promptly helps prevent future property rights disputes.
+Upon completion of the notarization process, submit the quitclaim deed to the county clerk in the county where the property is located.
+This officially documents the transfer and updates public records, thereby enabling the new ownership to be legally recognized.
+Promptly filing the deed in Oklahoma is beneficial in preventing future disputes regarding property rights.

 Navigating the County Clerk’s Office for Deed Filing